Skip to contents

 Details

-The prior predictive distribution is $$p(y_{\text{rep}}) = \int p(y_{\text{rep}} \mid \theta)\, p(\theta) \, \mathrm{d}\theta,$$ that is, the marginal distribution of new data \(y_{\text{rep}}\) under the prior alone.
-Comparing this to the observed data is a fast sanity check: if the prior predictive places no mass anywhere near the data, the priors are likely too tight or in the wrong location.
+The prior predictive distribution is $$p(y_{\text{rep}}) = \int p(y_{\text{rep}} \mid \theta)\, p(\theta) \, \mathrm{d}\theta,$$ the marginal distribution of new data under the prior alone.
+Comparing it to the observed data is a fast sanity check: if the prior predictive places no mass anywhere near the data, the priors are likely too tight or in the wrong location.

 Examples